ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis_cache/_index.md

 ---
-title: Deploy Redis on Arm
+title: Deploy Redis as a cache for MySQL and PostgreSQL on Arm servers

-minutes_to_complete: 50
+minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for developers who want to deploy Redis on Arm based virtual machines.
+who_is_this_for: This is an advanced topic for developers who want to deploy Redis as a cache on Arm based virtual machines.

 learning_objectives:
-    - Understand Redis deployment configurations
-    - Install Redis on a single AWS Arm based instance
-    - Install Redis on a single Azure Arm based instance
+    - Deploy Redis as a cache for MySQL on AWS, Azure and GCP Arm based instance
-    - Install Redis on a single GCP Arm based instance
+    - Deploy Redis as a cache for Postgres on AWS, Azure and GCP Arm based instance
-    - Install Redis with a docker container on a single node
-    - Install Redis in a multi-node configuration (sharding)

 prerequisites:
     - An Amazon Web Services (AWS) [account](https://aws.amazon.com/)